Ancient Monuments and Archaeological Areas Act 1979: Ancient monuments

 Damage to a scheduled monument is a criminal offence and any works taking place within one require scheduled monument consent from the Secretary of State.
+Those sentenced under these provisions can receive a substantial fine or a term of imprisonment or both.

 The Act also provides for taking ancient monuments into the care of the Secretary of State – the concept of 'guardianship' where an ancient monument remains in private ownership but the monument is cared for and (usually) opened to the public by the relevant national heritage body.

 Areas of archaeological importance

 The Act (in Part II) also introduced the concept of areas of archaeological importance (AAI), city centres of historic significance which receive limited further protection by forcing developers to permit archaeological access prior to building work starting.
 As of 2004 only five city centres, all in England, have been designated AAIs (Canterbury, Chester, Exeter, Hereford and York).
 Part II of the Act was never commenced in Scotland.

 As the provisions in AAIs are limited compared with the requirements that can be made of developers through the NPPF, and formerly its predecessors in PPS5 and PPG16, AAIs have fallen out of use.